Anna Botting

 Anna Elizabeth Botting (born 4 November 1967) is an English news presenter with Sky News, a broadcasting network based in the United Kingdom.
-She currently presents Sky News from 21:00 until midnight from Monday to Thursday.
+She is the main presenter of Sky News at Ten where she presents the Monday–Thursday editions of the programme alongside Gillian Joseph who presents the weekend editions.

 Prior to the channel's rescheduling in July 2006, Botting presented The Sky Report, and from then until February 2007, she presented Sky News from 18:00 to 20:00 alongside Jeremy Thompson.

 Background

 Botting, born in Cranleigh, Surrey, is the daughter of Douglas Botting, explorer and author, and Louise Botting, a company director and former broadcaster.
 She studied Geography at St Edmund Hall, Oxford University, before deciding to pursue a career in journalism.
 She took a postgraduate course in journalism at Cardiff University, before beginning work in Manchester as a researcher for a social action show for Granada Television.
 In 1991, Botting took a job with BBC North as a reporter for radio and TV.
 From here she became a presenter for the local news programme, Look North.

 Botting joined Sky News in 1995, meaning that she is now one of the network's longest-serving presenters.
 She has presented a wide range of programmes on Sky, including: Sky News Today, Sky News at Ten, Live at Five, Sky News Tonight and The Sky Report.